FahadulShadhin/instalike-server/README.md

 # instalike_server

-APIs for a Instagram-like platform where users can showcase their images.
+APIs for an Instagram-like platform where users can showcase their images.

 ## Setup: